-- 1. Request application from the Office of Admissions and Recruitment, Benedict College, 1600 Harden Street, Columbia, SC 29204.
-Telephone number is 1-800-868-6598 or 1-803-705-4910, or apply online at www.Benedict.edu. - 2.
-Return the completed application form to the Office of Admissions and Recruitment, with the non-refundable application fee of \$25.00 (on-line). - 3.
-Transient students must present an Academic Course Approval letter or form from the institution that they are attending indicating approval to take course(s) listed. - 4.
-Return completed Consortium Agreement (if applicable) and a copy of an

-Academic Course Approval form from their home institution to the Office of Student Financial Aid.
+- Apply online at www.Benedict.edu or request an application from the Office of Admissions and Recruitment, Benedict College, 1600 Harden Street, Columbia, SC 29204.
+Telephone number is 1-800-868-6598. - 2.
+Submit the completed application form to the Office of Admissions and Recruitment, with the non-refundable application fee of \$25.00 (on-line). - 3.
+Transient students must present an Academic Course Approval letter or form from the institution that they are attending indicating approval to take course(s) listed. - Return completed Consortium Agreement (if applicable) and a copy of an Academic Course Approval form from their home institution to the Office of Student Financial Aid.